catsoap/bot-playground/README.md

 You need to login to firebase to be able to run functions locally.

-To launch the functions, run `make dev`.
+To launch the functions, run `make run`.
+A watcher is also available, just run `make run-watch`.

 Then to make your local webhook is reachable by Telegram, you need to expose your localhost.